ypicchi-arm/vectorscan/README.md

-# Vectorscan?
+# About Vectorscan

 A fork of Intel's Hyperscan, modified to run on more platforms.
 Currently ARM NEON/ASIMD is 100% functional, and Power VSX are in development.
-ARM SVE2 will be implemented when harwdare becomes accessible to the developers.
-More platforms will follow in the future, on demand/request.
+ARM SVE2 support is in ongoing with access to hardware now.
+More platforms will follow in the future.

 Vectorscan will follow Intel's API and internal algorithms where possible, but will not hesitate to make code changes where it is thought of giving better performance or better portability.
 In addition, the code will be gradually simplified and made more uniform and all architecture specific -currently Intel- #ifdefs will be removed and abstracted away.

-# Why the fork?
+# Why was there a need for a fork?

 Originally, the ARM porting was supposed to be merged into Intel's own Hyperscan, and 2 Pull Requests had been made to the project for this reason ([1], [2]).
 Unfortunately, the